Skin cancer

 • a family history of skin cancer

-• a large number of moles or large, irregularly shaped and unevenly coloured moles.
+• a large number of moles or large, irregularly shaped and unevenly coloured moles

-Our high skin cancer rates are due to:
+In Aotearoa New Zealand our high skin cancer rates are due to:

 • high levels of UV radiation during daylight-saving months